anttiharju/homelab/docs/rescue.md

 To simplify (and better adhere to IaC) also install python3 so that the takeovers can be done via Ansible.

+Also passwordless sudo (not just the default `su -`) simplifies ansible playbooks

 ## References

 1. https://alpinelinux.org/downloads/